 What is Operating Cash Flow?

-Operating Cash Flow (OCF) is cash relating to core business activities over a given period.
-Ideally, you want the cash coming into the business, generated from your service offering (i.e. sales) to be more than operating costs.
+Operating Cash Flow (OCF) is cash relating to core business activities over time.
+Ideally, the money coming into the business generated from your service offering (i.e. sales) should be more than operating costs.

 Operating activities explained

-The various sources and application of cash which would be included in your OCF are those which are directly related to providing your goods and services to the market.
+The various sources and applications of cash included in your OCF are directly related to providing your goods and services to the market.
 These include but are not limited to:

 - Receipts from sales